musically-ut/lovely-forks/README.md

 ### Testing

-For testing, the extension can be loaded into Chrome by going to [chrome://extensions](chrome://extensions) and clicking on the <kbd>Load Unpacked Extension</kbd> button.
+For testing, the extension can be loaded into Chrome by going to [`chrome://extensions`](chrome://extensions) and clicking on the <kbd>Load Unpacked Extension</kbd> button.
 Then navigate to the `.tmp` folder in the source code root which was created by running `make chrome` and load it.

 For Firefox, the easiest way to test the packaged extension would be to download the [unbranded build](https://wiki.mozilla.org/Add-ons/Extension_Signing#Latest_Builds) or the [Developer Edition](https://www.mozilla.org/en-GB/firefox/developer/) and loading the extension there.
 Otherwise, one would need to _sign_ the extension via your account on their Addon server.
-Go to [about:addons](about:addons), to the _Extensions_ Tab and click the Gear icon (Settings) on the top right to load the packed extension.
+Go to [`about:addons`](about:addons), to the _Extensions_ Tab and click the Gear icon (Settings) on the top right to load the packed extension.

-If the browser still complains that the package has not been signed, then go to [about:config](about:config) and set `xpinstall.signatures.required` to `false`.
+If the browser still complains that the package has not been signed, then go to [`about:config`](about:config) and set `xpinstall.signatures.required` to `false`.
 Note that this setting only takes effect on the Developer Edition and the Unbranded versions of the browser even though it shows up in `about:config` pages of the release channel versions as well.

 ## Acknowledgements